 Beef-Flavored Seasoning

-If you'd rather not use the Orrington Farms beef flavored seasoning, it's very easy to make your own with salt, nutritional yeast, and mushroom powder.
+If you'd rather not use the Orrington Farms beef flavored seasoning, it's very easy to make your own with mushroom powder, salt, and nutritional yeast.
 See the Recipe Notes for exact amounts.
+Or simply use plain mushroom powder.

 I hope you LOVE these vegan ribs as much as we do!
 If you try the recipe be sure to comment below and give it a star rating.
 Hearing from you makes my day, and your feedback helps others!